core-wg/senml-spec/draft-jennings-core-senml.md

 The design goal is to be able to send simple sensor measurements in small packets on mesh networks from large numbers of constrained devices.
-Keeping the total size under 80 bytes makes this easy to use on a wireless mesh network.
+Keeping the total size of payload under 80 bytes makes this easy to use on a wireless mesh network.
 It is always difficult to define what small code is, but there is a desire to be able to implement this in roughly 1 KB of flash on a 8 bit microprocessor.
 Experience with Google power